Suboxone & Addiction Treatment in Carson City NV — Telehealth

 Does Rezolv Health have a physical location in Carson City?
 No. Carson City patients are served by telehealth.
 Our nearest physical Nevada location is in Reno, approximately 30 miles north.
 Telehealth provides the full range of services without requiring travel.

 Does Rezolv Health accept Nevada Medicaid in Carson City?
 Yes.
-Nevada Medicaid (Medicaid Managed Care) is accepted for both addiction medicine and mental health medication management.
+Nevada Medicaid (Centennial Care) is accepted for both addiction medicine and mental health medication management.

 Do you serve patients in Minden, Gardnerville, and Douglas County?
 Yes.
 All Nevada residents with internet access and a camera are eligible for telehealth services through Rezolv Health Nevada.